-- 13. Through the implementation of this Agreement, the Parties aim to: - a) Effectively respond to PFAS contamination to protect the environment and, as a precaution, protect human health, including immediate responses to identified contamination, and longer term remediation or management responses - b) Strengthen national consistency, collaboration and cooperation in responding to PFAS contamination and working to prevent future PFAS contamination - c) Ensure actions are effective, implementable, financially and logistically sustainable, proportionate to risk, and support economic stability.
+- 12. Through the implementation of this Agreement, the Parties aim to: - a) Effectively respond to PFAS contamination to protect the environment and, as a precaution, protect human health, including immediate responses to identified contamination, and longer term remediation or management responses - b) Strengthen national consistency, collaboration and cooperation in responding to PFAS contamination - c) Ensure actions are effective, implementable, financially and logistically sustainable, proportionate to risk, and support economic stability.